-The interdisciplinary minor in Catholic Social Tradition serves as a resource for Notre Dame undergraduates to learn the Catholic Social Tradition.
+The interdisciplinary minor in Catholic Social Tradition serves as a resource for Notre Dame undergraduates to learn the Catholic Social Tradition and is open to undergraduate students from every college and major.
 Drawing on faculty and courses from a number of departments, the minor is co-directed by Todd Whitmore and Bill Purcell.

 The Catholic Social Tradition offers a long-standing and profound corpus of thought and teaching that draws upon classical texts and tradition in the full range of social spheres - economic, political, religious, cultural, and familial.
 It does so through a constellation of concepts that, taken as a whole, give articulation to a coherent yet variegated vision of the good society, a vision that serves as a guide for human and institutional behavior.
 Such concepts include the Common Good, Rights and Responsibilities, Option for the Poor, Subsidiarity, and Peace.